What Does YouTube CTR Actually Mean? Stop Misreading Your Click-Through Rate — YT SEO Architect

 YT SEO Architect tracks your CTR alongside impressions and tells you which of the 4 scenarios each video is in — so you stop panicking about the wrong number.

 Open YouTube Studio.
 Go to Content.
 Find the CTR column.
-For any video, ask two questions: (1) Is CTR above or below 4%?
-(2) Are impressions rising or falling?
+For any video, ask two questions: (1) Is CTR above or below a typical threshold?
+(2) Are impressions trending upwards or downwards?
 The combination tells you everything.
 Write it down.
 Do not guess.
 Do not feel feelings.
 Read the data.

 Keep a simple note for each video: CTR trend (up/down/flat), Impression trend (up/down/flat), and which of the 4 scenarios it falls into.
 After 30 days of this, you will stop reacting emotionally to CTR changes.
 You will see patterns.
 You will know, without opening YouTube Studio, whether a CTR change is good or bad based on the context you have trained yourself to check.